-These one bowl gluten free donuts are baked in the oven in a donut pan, making cleanup a breeze.
-With only a 9 to 10 minute bake time, you can have fresh, hot gluten free donuts on your table in 45 minutes or less.
+With just a 9 to 10-minute bake time, you can have hot, fresh gluten free donuts on the table in under 30 minutes.
 It's kind of dangerous.

 What makes this (cinnamon sugar) gluten free donut recipe so delicious?